NixOS/rfcs/rfcs/0130-stalled-rfcs.md

 The NixOS RFC process describes a process with a focus on moving RFCs toward completion.
 This is where an engaged author and community push an RFC to a decision, either to accept or reject the proposal.

 However things don't always work like this.
-Sometimes the author doesn't have sufficent time or motivation to keep iterating on the RFC and sometimes the community doesn't have enuogh interested members to staff a shepherd team.
+Sometimes the author doesn't have sufficient time or motivation to keep iterating on the RFC and sometimes the community doesn't have enough interested members to staff a shepherd team.

 It is important that these "alternate exits" are well defined to avoid wasting effort trying to push a stalled RFC forward and to set clear expectations for all participants.